 Individual site assessments will be required to establish whether or not it is feasible to undertake restoration work at the most highly ranked sites.
-The restoration work is voluntary, so a key factor which will dictate whether work can progress is landowner agreement.
-Therefore discussions with individual land owners and land managers will be an important next step.
+The restoration work is voluntary, so the key factor which will dictate whether work can progress is landowner agreement.
+Therefore discussions with individual land owners and land managers will be an important part of Phase 2 of this project.
 If landowners are agreeable, more detailed site surveys will be required to produce specific restoration plans.